 Problems with an unlicensed legal provider

-If you feel you’ve been the target of an unethical adviser, you can file a complaint with the State Bar about the unauthorized practice of law, also called UPL.
-You do not need to be a citizen to file a complaint.
+If you feel you’ve been the target of an unethical adviser, you can file a complaint with the State Bar about UPL.
+There is no charge to file a complaint, and you do not need to be a U.S. citizen.

 - Ask for the attorney’s bar number or to see license.
-If the attorney claims to be licensed in California, check to see if he or she is in good standing with the State Bar online or by calling the bar’s immigration hotline at 866-879-4532.
+If the attorney claims to be licensed in California, check on the State Bar website to see if he or she is in good standing or by calling the bar’s complaint hotline at 800-843-9053.

+- Be wary of those who call themselves “notaries.”
 Some advisers may call themselves “notarios,” a term used in some Latin American countries by those who do hold a license to practice law.
 But in California, a law now allows only attorneys to call themselves “notarios.”

 The law also requires non-lawyer immigration consultants to file a bond of $100,000 with the Secretary of State.
 For more information about immigration consultants or notarios, see our story on the State Bar website.

-For more information about filing a complaint against a non-lawyer or a lawyer licensed in California, call 866-879-4532.
+For more information about filing a complaint against a non-lawyer or a lawyer licensed in California, call 800-843-9053.